Skip to content

 • At the Battle of Trenton on December 26, 1776, he received the surrender of the Hessian German mercenary regiment.

-• When Washington and the French comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army left behind to guard New York and was sent up the Hudson River to Albany where he died shortly thereafter in January 1783.
+• When Washington and the French Comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army left behind to guard New York and was sent up the Hudson River to Albany where he died shortly after that in January 1783.

 • in 1779, General Greene removed his wife and staff from the Van der Vere house to Basking Ridge.
-In, and established his head-quarters at the Stirling Manor.
+He established his headquarters at the Stirling Manor.

 • Stirling’s sister Elizabeth, he was the Uncle of John Stevens III (1749–1838), a lawyer, engineer, and inventor who constructed the first U.S. steam locomotive and first steam-powered ferry, and Mary Stevens (d.
 1814), who married Chancellor Robert Livingston, negotiator of the Louisiana Purchase.